glpi-project/docdev/source/plugins/hooks.rst

 ``timeline_actions``
    .. versionadded:: 9.4.1
    .. versionchanged:: 10.0.0 The timeline action buttons were moved to the timeline footer.
-Some previous actions may no longer be compatible with the new timeline and will need adjusted.
+Some previous actions may no longer be compatible with the new timeline and will need to be adjusted.

    Display new actions in the ITIL object's timeline